Weekly News Digest 1 November 2015

 Many people seem to think that aquaculture is a solution but this is not the case, with 40-50 percent of fish food made up of marine product and feed conversion rates quite low.
 That means as much as four pounds of wild caught fish is sometimes needed to grow just one pound of farm-raised fish.

-We need urgently to consider how we are consuming seafood and eat only sustainable supply.
+We need urgently to consider how we are consuming seafood and only eat sustainably supplied seafood.
 The Ocean Recovery Alliance this week launched the “Kin Hong” sustainable Seafood month with restaurants and caterers in Hong Kong to help people understand they have a choice.

 Another challenge where Hong Kong needs to take action is the wildlife trade.
 There were at least two reported regional apprehensions of illegal wildlife trade product this week.
 We must accept responsibility for our unhappy spot at the centre of the global wildlife trade, much of it destined for China.